malston/tanzu-pipelines/docs/argocd/README.md

 - Container image to ensure the application is pulled a safe location and the name-tag pair reference is resolved to a digest reference
 - Deployed to the "spring-petclinic-production" Namespace in our Kubernetes cluster.

-Run the following command to resolve the container image
+Run the following command to replace the container image with the latest one from Production image repository

 ```sh
 CURRENT_APP_IMAGE=$(yq e .spec.template.spec.containers[0].image argocd/spring-petclinic/production/deployment.yaml)
 IMAGE=$(kustomize build argocd/spring-petclinic/production | kbld -f - | grep -e 'image:' | awk '{print $NF}')
 sed -i "s|$CURRENT_APP_IMAGE|$IMAGE|" argocd/spring-petclinic/production/deployment.yaml
 ```

+Create the ArgoCD application

 ```sh
 $ argocd app create spring-petclinic-prod \